Gajayana (train)

-Gajayana is a train operated by Kereta Api Indonesia in Java, serving between Jakarta Gambir and Malang (via Purwokerto and Yogyakarta).
+Gajayana train is a train operated by Kereta Api Indonesia in Java, serving between Jakarta Gambir and Malang (via Purwokerto and Yogyakarta).

 The train is a mixed passenger train, offering 2 classes – executive and luxury.
 It offers 1x (daily each way evening schedule) around 905 km in 12 hours 13 minutes for trip from Jakarta to Malang.

 Origin

 The name of Gajayana comes from the name taken from the title of the king of the Kanjuruhan Kingdom named Sang Liswa who ruled around 760–789.
 The king was famous among the Brahmin and the people for being able to bring peace throughout the country.
 The center of the Kanjuruhan Kingdom was in the Dinoyo-Lowokwaru area, Malang City, East Java.

 History

 The Gajayana train first operated on 28 October 1999, with two service classes: executive and business.
 The business-class trains used at the time were a surplus of the Turangga sets the Turangga train received new trainsets from PT INKA, allowing it to serve both business and executive classes in the same year.

 Since October 2008, the Gajayana train had operated using executive train sets that were the result of refurbishment from PT INKA, before using train sets produced in 2009—the refurbished train sets were used for the operation of the Bangunkarta train.

 Currently, the Gajayana train operates using executive class stainless steel train sets manufactured in 2018 and 2019, while the old train sets (made in 2009 and 2016/2017) are transferred to other train depots, such as Solo Balapan (SLO) and Purwokerto (PWT), and City of Jakarta (JAKK), except for the power train and dining car.
 Since 26 May 2019, Gajayana trains have served the luxury class.